codeclou/docker-atlassian-jira-data-center/README.md

 **(8) Start Configuration**

-Once the cluster is fully started up, you need to configure JIRA Software in the browser.
+Once the cluster is fully started up, you need to configure JIRA® Software in the browser.

 Go to **[http://jira-cluster-lb:9980/](http://jira-cluster-lb:9980/)** and make sure you enabled cookies (sticky session).